AleksandraKutz/AleksandraKutz/README.md

 - 📫 How to reach me here :)
 - 😄 Pronouns: She/Her * or if You do speak Polish language: Jej, Niej, Ona, Ją, Nią or if You speak Chinese language: 她
 - ⚡ Fun fact:
-"I find that the harder I work, the luckier I get." - Thomas Jefferson, third president of the United States
+"I find that the harder I work, the luckier I get." - Thomas Jefferson

 <!---
 AleksandraKutz/AleksandraKutz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.